1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

    >**Note:** The URL is case sensitive.

-1. Notice that a new tile with the **VanArsdel** logo is added to the dashboard.
+1. Notice that a new tile with the **VANARSDEL** logo is added to the dashboard.

     ![](../Images/new-create-publish-powerbi-march-18.png)